It's hard to think of a better location for my 2019 writing course than south-west Spain's Extremadura.

 A Nature Writing Course

 'Recreating Extremadura' involves two full-day excursions that book-end the three-day writing programme.
 During our outings into the surrounding countryside we will experience a wide range of landscape types as well as much of the wonderful wildlife for which the region is famous: its oak wood pasture, the river valleys including the Tajo, Iberia's longest river system, the extraordinary Henry-Moore–like granite monoliths around Trujillo and the extensive grassland plains.
-In November the days are warm and pleasant so vultures and eagles are riding the thermals at Monfragüe NP.
-Yet one major plus at this time of year is the 'second-spring' effect triggered by the autumn rains. it returns the seared vegetation of summer to green and even encourages plants to re-flower.
+In late autumn the days are warm, so vultures and eagles are riding the thermals at Monfragüe NP.
+Yet a major plus at this time is the 'second-spring' effect triggered by the autumn rains, which returns the seared vegetation of summer to green and even encourages plants to re-flower.
 The autumn colours are strong and wood smoke rises everywhere in the landscape as the farm workers prune and burn off cuttings from the groves of olives and live oaks.

 Our excursions supply us with a fund of encounters which we can use and explore during the indoor sessions.
 These are based at the Kelsey's family-run finca Casa Rural el Recuerdo.
 It has six double rooms and our intended group size is 6-8 participants.